RobTillaart/HeartBeat/README.md

 No heart beat indicates the program is stuck or blocked.

+### HeartBeatSL

+Since version 0.3.0 a derived class **HeartBeatSL** is added which can
+send diagnostic or error patterns.
+A pattern exists of 1 to 7 HIGH pulses separated by a fixed length LOW pulse.
+The length of the HIGH pulses can be coded with S and L (short and long).
+The unit length of the base pulse is determined by the frequency.

+If a pattern is started it cannot be overwritten until it is either ready or explicitly stopped.
+If one wants to repeat a pattern the application has to repeat the call.

 ### HeartBeatDiag

 Since version 0.3.0 a derived class **HeartBeatDiag** is added which can